 Of course, you can also get heated torso items such as leggings, jackets, and vests (that provide vital core heat to your mid-section).

 - Electrical (battery heated).
 Electrically heated clothing items are designed with a standard voltage that powers the apparel.
-While the heat can be turned on or off in some, there are models that allow you to adjust the heating level.
+While the heat can be turned on or off in some, other models allow you to adjust the heating level.

 Electrical systems also have rechargeable lithium or nickel-metal batteries.
-Some electrical systems may also come with extra features like Bluetooth integration, temperature sensors, and the ability to temperature control via a smartphone.
+Some electrical systems may come with extra features like Bluetooth integration, temperature sensors, and temperature control via a smartphone.
 In some models, the battery and controller can be detached so that the clothing item can be worn as a normal garment.

 Battery-heated clothing items are often classified according to their battery system.
 We have numerous types of heated clothing in the market.
 However, the most popular ones are 5, 7.4, and 12-volt batteries.

 - 5 volt.
-With the 5-volt power bank, one power bank is used to heat the clothing item as well as charge personal electronics.
+With the 5-volt power bank, one power bank is used to heat the clothing item and charge personal electronics.

 - 7.4 volt.
 The 7.4-volt battery, which is the most common kind of battery, is often rechargeable.
 The 7.4-volt battery system is usually found in heated jackets and gloves.
 Most 7.4-volt heated clothing items have a span of 2 to 8 hours on a single charge.
 Of course, this depends on the outside conditions and heat settings.
 On the other hand, if you choose a brand with an extended-life battery, you can power your vests and jackets for almost 16 hours.